heiswayi/heiswayi.nrird.com/_posts/2016/2016-11-27-learn-to-use-lambda-expression-in-csharp.md

 ### Lambda expression

-Basically, a lambda expression is an anonymous function that we construct with the lambda operator `=>`.
+A lambda expression is an anonymous function that we construct with the lambda operator `=>`.

 The following example will create a function that always return the integer 7: